 Instead of going out once a week or every other week to get food try shopping once a month for all your grocery needs.
 If you commit to grocery shopping once a month it focuses you to think ahead about your meals.

 By thinking ahead you can get a realistic number about how much food you need and how much that will cost you.
-In your efforts to find ways to be frugal and functional you can cut back on some of the more expensive food items and instead stock up on the more filling and affordable items.
+In your efforts to find frugal hacks, you can cut back on some of the more expensive food items and instead stock up on the more filling and affordable items.

 Grocery shopping once a month also helps you develop a sense of commitment.
 There may be instances of repetition with your meals, but eating the food will help ensure that you are getting your money’s worth in groceries.